AMSAT-NA/PacSatFSKBoard/BoardInfo.md

 * The board draws a lot more power than it should.
 Something in the power section got messed up, it appears.

+* MITSI replaced the PA with a new chip because the old one was broken.

 * The PA power input inductor (L37) has been changed to 100nH.

+* PA output match capacitor (C117) was changed to 68pF.

+* C112 between the AX5043 and the PA is currently removed for testing.

+* L35 was broken off in the process of removing C112 and need to be replaced.
+There's a 15nH one there for now.

 ## Board 8 - 3rd board I worked on